-You’ve probably heard of iodine before, but you may not be aware of exactly what iodine is and the immense history behind the use of this vital element.
+You’ve probably heard of iodine before, but what is iodine and what is it used for?
+You may remember from Chemistry class, Iodine is a chemical element of the periodic table with the symbol I and atomic number 53.
+But Besides knowing the physical properties of iodine, you may not be aware of exactly what iodine is and the immense history behind the use of this vital element.
 From the various types of iodine to the amount required for optimum health, there is a lot to know about this water-soluble trace element.

 Iodine is Required for Health

-Traditionally taken from the sea, as it is rarely found within the Earth’s crusts, iodine is required by the body for a number of functions.
-First and foremost, your thyroid glands utilize iodine to make thyroid hormones.
+We need many substances for health, and none do more for us than iodine.
+Traditionally taken from the sea, as it is rarely found within the Earth’s crust, iodine is required by the body for a number of functions.
+First and foremost, your thyroid gland utilizes iodine to make thyroid hormones.
 A lack of iodine can cause the thyroid gland to swell up (known as goiter) in an attempt to increase the uptake of iodine from the blood.

 History of Iodine – The 20s and Now